 3. Waste of Mental Energy: That closet gave me grief and mental anguish.
 The clutter in my closet cluttered my emotions and trapped me.
 Seriously!
 “How in the world am I going to get rid of all THIS” – that’s what I used to say to myself.
 It can be overwhelming considering the closet is just one tiny portion of our house.
 I’m a good procrastinator when I need to be.
 After all, I might end up having to face what I already know….. see #1 and #2.
 It was just easier not to deal with it.
 Clutter is BAD for you and your mental health!
 DE-CLUTTER, every chance you can.

 4. Effect on the Environment: The more “things” I consume without a care in the world, the more negative effect I will have on the environment.
 It’s just not a green solution.

 5. Effect on Our Travel, Service and Humanitarian Work: The money and time wasted could have been spent on more meaningful and purposeful projects, where we can give time and attention to others (and even to each other) that need our help.
-The stuff we collected in our closet has been collecting dust and not collecting interest in a savings account.
+The stuff we collected in our closet have been collecting dust and not collecting interest in a savings account.
 It doesn’t allow us to live our motto: “LIVE SMALL.
 LIVE GREEN.
 GIVE LARGE.
 TAKE LITTLE.”